 Rather than letting your BTL mortgage slip into your lender's SVR, you may want to remortgage to take advantage of the most advantageous buy-to-let remortgage deals on the market.

 It makes sense to get the best deal on your mortgages by checking them regularly, particularly if you have fixed-rate mortgages that are set to expire.

 There are various special offers available through mortgage lenders if you're an individual or a limited company.

-Individuals and small businesses can buy property through limited companies, especially if they have large portfolios.
-If you want to protect yourself from personal liability should things not go according to plan, limited company mortgages are ideal .
+Individuals and small businesses can buy a property through limited companies, especially if they have large portfolios.
+If you want to protect yourself from personal liability should things not go according to plan, limited company mortgages are ideal.
 Furthermore, company structures are treated differently from individual mortgages and have various tax benefits.

 It is best to speak to a specialist tax adviser to find out more information on this.